Lozove/Lozove/README.md

 ### Hi there 👋

 I'm L. F. Lozove, an Environmental Analyst at Itaipu Technological Park.
-I'm interested in environmental issues, and have a particular interest in hydrology, water resources, and machine learning.
+I'm interested in environmental issues, and have a particular interest in hydrology, water resources, climate change and machine learning.